- Adapting your home

 HM Revenue & Customs has information about VAT relief which may be available when purchasing certain items for use by a disabled person.

-- Maintenance and assistance schemes
+- Maintenance and assistance options

 Help with home maintenance